fatehss/cloud-deployer-cli/README.md

 Setup steps:

-1. Run "pip install ." in the directory containing this file
+1. Run "pip install ." in the directory containing this package
 2. Follow [these instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) to setup aws cli

 The CLI has two command: